geaz/emu-gameboy/README.md

 The top *instruction_set* class contains two maps including all the different opcodes.

+**WARNING:**

-**WARNING:** The Pastraiser OpCode Table has a few bugs.
+*The Pastraiser OpCode Table has a few bugs.
 0xE2 and 0xF2 are only one byte long!
 The Carry Flag indicator for the Right Shifting operations seem to be wrong, too.
+CBxBit 16 Bit operations are only 12 cycles, not 16!
+Just use [this](https://izik1.github.io/gbops/) more accurate table by izik1, if you need it!*

 ![instruction_set](pics/gen-instruction-set.png)